cherenkov-plenoscope/merlict_c89/README.md

 Merlict simulates light.
 It can find intersections of a ray in a complex 3D geometry with special emphasis on surface-normals.
 Merlict can propagate photons based on geometric optics according to Fresnel.
 Merlict comes with its own interactive viewer for the terminal.
 Merlict is a library written in ```c89```.

 Merlict reads your scenery from text-files which describe your objects, the geometric relations among them, their materials, and their sourrounding media.
-Merlict can read a subset of the popular [wavefront-object-fileformat](https://en.wikipedia.org/wiki/Wavefront_.obj_file) ```.obj```.
+Merlict can read a subset of the popular [object-wavefront format](https://en.wikipedia.org/wiki/Wavefront_.obj_file) ```.obj```.
 You define photons with a creation-position, direction, and wavelength.
 For each photon, merlict gives you the list of physical interactions up to its absorbtion.